CSCIX65G/crosscompilation/README.md

 Target 0: (echoserver) stopped.
 ```

-You are now debugging the echo server running inside a docker container on your mac.
+You are now debugging the `echoserver` running inside a docker container on your mac.
 To do this on your Pi, you simply need to transport the `debug-server-arm64.sh` script to your Pi and run it.
 Then, back on your mac, at the connect command in lldb, substitute the hostname or IP address of your Pi and you’ll be remotely debugging the echoserver on the Pi.

 *NB* there is no need to copy the arm executable from the mac to the Pi as lldb on your mac will copy it as part of running it.
 (This is one _really_ good reason for making your executables very small, the copy process is painfully slow).